hasibsahibzada/javascript-hard-parts/java-script-essentials.md

 - Non-primitive datatypes.
 Store multiple and complex values.
 The data type is called Object
   - Object: Key pair values. `a = {test: '123', b: 'hi'} `
   - Array: ordered list of elements. `a = [1, 2, 3]`
+## What is the difference between `var` and `let`?
+var and let are both used for variable declaration in javascript but the difference between them is that var is function scoped and let is block scoped.
+It can be said that a variable declared with var is defined throughout the program as compared to let.
 ## What is Hoisting ?
 Is a process of taking all local and global variable and function declarations and move them on top.
 In the example bellow variable `a`is declared and put in the top by javascript so that the console log could access it.